alexaspinalldev/prioweb/README.md

 - Centrally stored tasks and lists
 - Automatic AI categorisation

+The full version will use:
-HTMX + Express, Sortable.js, Prisma ORM, BetterAuth
+HTMX + Express, Swapy.js, Prisma ORM, BetterAuth, Tailwind

 ## Libraries and Resources used
 - Canva